Animal Stories for Adults: Call of the Wild to Hudson & Rex

 And CALL OF THE WILD would be the most successful Northwestern screen story.
 It was made into seven major movies and an hourly television program shown first on Animal Planet.
 And inspiring even more Northern-set dog stories.

-Jack London’s Buck wasn’t the first Hollywood dog.
+Yet Jack London’s Buck wasn’t the first Hollywood canine character.

-Strongheart, a German Shepherd, had first appeared in 1921 and, in silent movies such as THE SILENT CALL, NORTH STAR and WHITE FANG, became immensely popular in the U. S. and Canada.
+Strongheart, a German Shepherd, had first appeared in 1921 and, in silent movies such as THE SILENT CALL, NORTH STAR, WHITE FANG and THE LOVE MASTER, became immensely popular in the U. S. and Canada.

 Theatre audiences rose to their feet cheering the scene in THE LOVE MASTER when Strongheart pulls his mistress on narrow cross-country skis.